 Did you know that French is spoken officially in 33 countries across every continent and is an official language of the EU parliament and organisations such as UNESCO and NATO?

 France also plays an important role in the world of cinema, fashion and cuisine and learning the language could give you an advantage when searching for a job.
 Your skills gained at GCSE will be widened so that you can communicate more effectively and you will also study the culture of French speaking countries.

-You will have the chance to experience the language and culture first hand, either by taking part in an exchange to Brittany or by organising work experience in France.
+You will have the chance to experience the language and culture first hand by taking part in a study trip to the south of France.

 The AQA French A Level covers a range of thought-provoking topics and the examination has three papers at the end of the course: paper 1 – listening, reading and translation (50%) based on authentic material on topics like music, festivals, immigration and treatment of criminals.
 The writing paper (paper 2 - 20%) will ask you to write about literary texts and films and the speaking examination (paper 3 - 30%) is designed for you to research an area of individual interest as well as speak on the topic areas.